b05902062/cnn_captcha/README.md

         required parameter -p -i -l

         e.g. python3 ./cnn_captcha.py -p -i ./images/char-2-epoch-10/test/<fileNameOfAnImage> -l ./images/char-2-epoch-10/30_checkpoint.tar
     Pass -i a path to an image file.
+After running this line you should see the predicted answer at stdout.

 * function call:

         import cnn_captcha
         cnn_captcha.predict('./images/234.png','./model/10_checkpoint.tar')
+    cnn_captcha.predict(img,checkpoint) takes a path to an image file and a path to a checkpoint generated as illustrated above.
+This function would return the predicted answer as a string.
 * note:

     Images to be predicted should have the same width and height of the training data.
 Depending on the difference between training data and images to be predicted, the performance can be quite bad actually.
 Fetching data that is generated from the source that you want to predict if high accuracy rate is what you need.